RobertElder/CS452/io/kernel3/readme.rst

 ------------

 ``AwaitEvent``
     Marks the task as ``EVENT_BLOCKED``.
 The task will be unblocked by the Scheduler via the timer interrupt.
+This call currently does not return anything useful.
+The next deliverable will decide on how data is communicated back to the task.

 ``Time``
     Wraps a ``Send`` to the Clock Server.
 It first queries the Name Server for the Clock Server and then sends a ``TIME_REQUEST`` message.
 It expects back a ``TIME_REPLY`` message and returns the time.